 #1: Missing Context

 If the process for decision-making is muddled — either because there’s no clear leader or the leader isn’t skillful at structuring or sponsoring the process — then the decision can happen at the wrong organizational level or at the wrong depth, with people, focusing too much on the trees — or worse yet, the details of tree bark — instead of on the paths out of the forest.

 #2: Mismatched Frames of Reference

 Junior or inexperienced team members sometimes have access to data that indicates a particular result, but more experienced senior team members may look at the same data and say, “No, no, that’s not how it plays out.
 It actually will come out like this.”

-Whether “this” is a better or a worse result, the juniors are likely to assume that their seniors don’t care about making data-based decisions just “go with their guts” if the seasoned people don’t explain what other data they’re using — statistical, experiential, historical, or subjective.
+Whether “this” is a better or a worse result, the juniors are likely to assume that their seniors don’t care about making data-based decisions and just “go with their guts” unless the seasoned people explain what other data they’re using — statistical, experiential, historical, or subjective.

 Several negative circumstances could follow: The junior people might start withholding crucial data that the seniors actually need to inform their experienced gut instincts; or, worse, the juniors might start making gut decisions too — but since their guts aren’t seasoned yet, their decisions may be wrong.
 Worst of all, the juniors may not trust the seniors — or their decisions — altogether if they believe they’re ignoring the data.

 During periods of growth, change, or disruption, it can be exhausting to manage a comprehensive decision-making process that produces numerous decisions in short order.
 The team can be under too much pressure to produce.